austinmama/direct-link/pricing.md

 {: #shortdesc}

 - Direct Link Dedicated Hosting on Classic requests and pricing are handled on a transactional basis to account for regional differences in vendor availability and pricing.
-- To obtain pricing, you must add both the Monthly Recurring Charge (MRC) and Non-Recurring Charge (NRC) prices listed in the preceding table.
+- To obtain pricing, you must add both the Monthly Recurring Charge (MRC) and Non-Recurring Charge (NRC) prices listed in the preceding table, plus two Direct Link Dedicated connections at your chosen speed (for HA purposes).
 - Pricing for space/power is not guaranteed until verified with the colocation provider.
 - Remote Hands is $550 per hour with a one hour minimum.
 - The Direct Link Dedicated Hosting minimum configuration includes one (1) rack with 5Kw of power and two ports for HA purposes at the chosen speed.
 More colocation add-ons are available.